OrensteinLab/PrimerDesigner/README.md

 CXAR	ATGGCGCTCCTGCTGTGCTTCGTGCTCCTGTGCGGAGTAGTGGATTTCGCCAGAAGTTTGAGTATCACTACTCC....
 ```

-Variant-specific formats are described in the docs linked above.
+Variant-specific formats are described in the version documentation below.

 Create a `config.json` (or reuse the repo file) with constant upstream and downstream flanks added around each mutagenized coding sequence: